headlessuigm/headlessui/docs/docs/guides/components.md

 ### State

-A component may need to store some data to control its behavior or draw, e.g. if the button is currently pressed.
+A component may need to store some data to control its behaviour or draw, e.g. if the button is currently pressed.
 When the state changes, the component and its parents are also scheduled for the re-render.

 The state can be easily manipulated in the function constructor by using the `with` statement.